-Film studies is a course designed for those students who enjoy 'reading' films, as much as other texts such as mass media and novels.
+Film studies is a course designed for students who enjoy 'reading' films, as much as other texts such as mass media and novels.
 Students show an understanding of the structures and features of film, including language, genre, and mise en scène.
 They closely analyse, discuss, and compare several different films and write structured responses which link their knowledge of film with concepts and theories.
-Several films will be studied in close analysis, and this will be followed by a series of written, structured responses.